logo Search from 15000+ celebs Promote my Business

 Gen Z and Millennials as Primary Audiences

-The demographic landscape of music festival attendees is shifting.
-In 2023, Gen Z and Millennials collectively accounted for 88% of live event attendees.
-This generation prioritizes experiences over material goods, making live music events a preferred form of entertainment.
-Their enthusiasm is evident, with a significant portion of the audience being young and affluent, eager to engage with both local and international artists.
+The demographic profile of music festival attendees is shifting.
+In 2023, Millennials and Gen Z collectively accounted for 88% of live event attendees.
+This generation values experience over ownership, so live music events are a strong entertainment format.
+They are passionate, with many in the audience young and high-spending and keen to see both local and global acts.

-Modern music festivals in India are no longer just about music; they're holistic lifestyle experiences.
-Events like the NH7 Weekender and Sunburn Festival have become cultural phenomena, integrating music with fashion, art, and culinary delights.
-This fusion creates a vibrant atmosphere that appeals to diverse interests, making festivals a one-stop destination for entertainment and cultural expression.
-The trend of music tourism is also on the rise, with festivals contributing significantly to the leisure economy through associated spending on travel, accommodation, and merchandise.
+Indian music festivals today are not just about the music; they're lifestyle experiences.
+Festivals like the NH7 Weekender and Sunburn Festival have become cultural events, combining music with fashion, art, and food.
+The combination creates a vibrant setting that has something for everyone, and the festivals become one-stop shops for entertainment and self-expression.
+The trend of music tourism is also on the rise, with festivals being a key driver of the leisure economy through associated spending on travel, accommodation, and merchandise.

 Why Brands Are Targeting Music Festivals for Celebrity Collaborations?